 Stress is the body’s way of dealing with challenging situations.
 It produces the “fight or flight” feelings we have.
 Most people can manage everyday stress, but others live with the effects of chronic stress, which is long-term stress.

 What’s stressing us out?
-There is a myriad of causes of stress that affect people from money, jobs, health, and personal safety.
+There are a myriad of causes of stress that affect people from money, jobs, health, and personal safety.

 While it may seem smart to ask your doctor about taking a benzodiazepine like Xanax, it’s essential to note the National Institute on Drug Abuse (NIDA) reports that the number of overdose deaths from drugs like Xanax quadrupled from 2002 to 2015.

 Despite the good and bad points about stress, there are natural, holistic ways to manage everyday stress.
 Read on to see how you can bust stress without Xanax or other drugs.